MAAV-Software/ros-tutorial/README.md

 2. [Set up Docker Toolbox for Windows Home 10 and WSL](https://medium.com/@joaoh82/setting-up-docker-toolbox-for-windows-home-10-and-wsl-to-work-perfectly-2fd34ed41d51)
 3. Install tmux in WSL
     - `sudo apt-get install tmux`
+4. Follow the steps in ROS Tutorial below to run the docker container
+5. When inside docker, open tmux and run roscore in one window
     - `tmux`
     - You should now see `[0] 0:bash*` at the bottom of your terminal
-4. Follow the steps in ROS Tutorial below to run the docker container
-5. When inside docker, run `roscore` in one window
+    - `roscore`
 6. Create a new pane with tmux
     - `Ctrl + b` then `"` to open a new pane vertically below
     - `Ctrl + b` then `o` to switch between panes
-7. Run other commands in 2nd pane while `roscre` runs in 1st pane
+7. Run other commands in 2nd pane while `roscore` runs in 1st pane
 8. Check out [Getting started with Tmux](https://linuxize.com/post/getting-started-with-tmux/) for more information on commands

 #### Troubleshooting